-The purpose of the community visit was to assist all staff in gaining a greater understanding and awareness of Indigenous cultures, peoples and histories.
+The purpose of the community visit was to assist Staff also enjoyed learning more about all staff in gaining a greater understanding and awareness of Indigenous cultures, peoples and histories.

 For many of the Rork Projects' staff, the day was their first visit to an Aboriginal community.
 The visit was co-ordinated in partnership the Yarrabah Arts and Cultural Precinct and included interaction with several prominent Yarrabah identities and businesses.